MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **action** - the type of action, for example, save, discard.

-- **draft_contains_inking** - this is an optional property which will tell if this draft has an inking data in it or not.
+- **draft_contains_inking** - this is an optional property, which will tell if this draft has an inking data in it or not.
 If it has, then the value of this property will be true, otherwise false.

 - **draft_message_id** - message ID of the draft